incogthemself/site-snapshot/replit.md

 - React Query handles all server state with configured options for refetching behavior
 - Local component state using React hooks
 - WebSocket for bidirectional communication to receive cloning progress updates
+- Progress state includes generatedCode and deviceProfile for AI streaming

 **Key Features**
 - File explorer with tree structure navigation